numfocus/gsoc/2017/proposals/ranasinghe-kanchana.md

 ## Technical Details
 With the widespread presence and usage of large datasets of varied nature, the analysis of categorical data has received much attention.
 Most machine learning, big-data analysis, and data-mining research and projects require the datasets available to be visualized at various stages of work.
 A variety of plotting techniques are utilized for this matter, and Matplotlib plays a prominent role as an essential tool for many researchers.
 Despite its diverse functionality with regard to numerical data visualization, Matplotlib is quite restricted in the domain of categorical data analysis.
 In most cases, users are compelled to manually map their categorical data to numerical data, thus introducing unnecessary relationships and patterns to the datasets, creating redundant data, and being withheld from the simplicity and ease of usage inherent to Matplotlib.

-This work hopes to tackle this issue to a certain extent.
+This work hopes to tackle this issue to a certain extent by creating APIs to automatically identify categorical data and support them.
 The Categorical Color Project will include two main tasks:

 1)	working on heat-map and other scalarMappables APIs
 2)	working on normalization and color-map APIs.

 A main aim of this project is to integrate unit support into these APIs without subjecting them to any direct changes.
 Matplotlib currently has these frameworks set-up with functionality for numerical data.
 This functionality will be extended to support categorical data.
 The work of this project will be done solely using Python.
 Libraries used will include Numpy and Matplotlib.
 There will be no new (unused in Matplotlib previously) third-party libraries used in the course of this project.

+## Proposed Solution
+Categorical data mostly includes panda categorical data types alongside numpy structured arrays and python dictionaries.
+Currently, APIs for plotting heat-maps and obtaining color-map/norm of a dataset directly support only numerical data due to their limited units understanding.
+All plotting requires a norm function to map data to relevant colors.
+Currently, it requires data to be continuous as well.
+We hope to overcome this through a direct integration of categorical normalization with the discrete data color-maps currently supported.
+Changes to the units conversions occurring when analyzing categorical data will also be looked into.
+These will provide the basic background for the norm and color-map APIs.

+Our final API will make it possible for users to easily obtain norm/color-map for categorical data directly.

+‘’’python
+data = categoricalDataFromPandas
+cmap, norm =categorical_colors_API(data)
+,,,

 ## Schedule of Deliverables